image de tracking facebook pour Meta

 Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 2Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 2Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 3Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 3Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 4Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 4Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 5Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 5Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 6Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 - 6

-Yamaha YZF-R1 1000 Factory SUPERBIKE 2011is adding endless horsepower out of fashion?
+Yamaha YZF-R1 1000 Factory SUPERBIKE 2011 Is endlessly adding horsepower going out of style?
 Not really.
-But engine management and efficiency are assets that no team can afford to ignore.
-It's no longer just up to the drivers to harness the fire of their engines, even if they still need a very big pair of .... to set the fastest lap times.
-The blast from the Akrapovic titanium/carbon exhausts leaves no doubt as to the vitality of the Yam block From 182 in the standard version, the R1 boasts over 220 horsepower at 14,000 rpm.
-Maximum revs are raised to 15,000 rpm.
-Magnetti Marelli fuel injection and extensive work on camshafts, combustion chambers and intake ducts enable the YZF Factory to announce this very big powerplant, which is nonetheless inferior to the surprising RSV4 or the discreet (this year) CBR 1000.
-The extra 30 or so (official) horsepower required the addition of a high-capacity radiator, the price of which alone would buy you a used 600.
+But engine management and efficiency are assets no team can afford to ignore.
+Taming the fire of these beasts is no longer solely up to the riders, even if they still need a lot of guts to set fast lap times.
+The roar emanating from the Akrapovic titanium/carbon exhausts leaves no doubt about the vitality of the Yamaha engine; it’s a real showstopper!
+From 182 in the stock version, the R1 now delivers over 220 horsepower at 14,000 rpm.
+The redline has been raised to 15,000 rpm.
+A Magneti Marelli fuel injection system, along with extensive work on the camshafts, combustion chambers, and intake ducts, allows the YZF Factory to deliver this massive punch—though it still falls short of the surprising RSV4 or the understated (this year) CBR 1000.
+The thirty or so additional (official) horsepower required the installation of a high-capacity radiator, the price of which alone would allow you to buy a used 600.

-the chassis retains only the original frame, the only element that cannot be modified.
-The swingarm is a 15% stiffer model.
-The all-Ohlins damping comes from the best school of all: MotoGP.
-Both forks and shock absorbers come from Doctor Rossi's 2008 M1.
-The Brembo monoblocs are of course radial-mounted, anchored to solid mounts.
-Staübli-type quick-release couplings allow them to be replaced in seconds.
-Finally, 16?" magnesium wheels (which can be lifted with a fingertip) transform the R1 into a Superbike champion weighing less than 160 kg.
-The hunt for weight in SBK is merciless; but despite this, and thanks to its super-light weight, the Yam allows itself to be the only machine on the grid to be equipped with... a starter, just like any other bike on the planet.
+The chassis retains only the original frame, the only component that cannot be modified.
+The swingarm is a model that is 15% stiffer.
+The all-Öhlins suspension comes from the best school there is: MotoGP.
+Both the fork and the shock absorber come from Dr. Rossi’s 2008 M1.
+The monoblock Brembo calipers are, of course, radially mounted, anchored to brackets machined from solid metal.
+Staübli-type quick-release fittings allow them to be swapped out in seconds.
+To top it off, 16.5-inch magnesium rims (light enough to lift with your pinky) complete the transformation of the R1 into a Superbike champion weighing under 160 kg.
+The quest for weight reduction in SBK is relentless; yet despite this, and thanks to its dramatic weight reduction, the Yamaha is the only bike on the grid equipped with… a starter motor, just like any other bike out there.

 • Moderate tire wear